rackerlabs/support-how-to/content/rackconnect/rackconnect-v20-compatibility-with-cloud-servers-images.md

 ### Server flavors and regions

-In the MyRackspace portal and Cloud Control Panel, you can choose the *flavor* of server that you want to provision.
+In the MyRackspace Portal and Cloud Control Panel, you can choose the *flavor* of server that you want to provision.
 You can choose from standard and workload-optimized flavors.
 When creating new cloud servers, always be sure to select the *region* where your RackConnect